korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 5,CN,3,2023,54,U,false,PYC,APRIL,2024,Lecture 8
 ```

-Only the last 2 records of the last student, the fifth student.
+Only the last two records of the last student, the fifth student.
 Maybe that's not what you expected.
 What's going on here?
 Let's go back to the code, and give it a closer look.